vuppalli/SafeWalk/README.md

 ## Note

-First created as a project for HackUVA and is being futher developed with a UVA professor to deploy in school.
+First created as a project for HackUVA and is being futher developed with a UVA professor to deploy at the university.